Bubbelbad/ElectricCars/README.md

 # ElectricCars

-(This program is not entirely done yet, but it runs!)
+(This program is not entirely done yet, but it runs smooth)

 The purpose of this application was to create an app with 5 design patterns and two sorting algorithms.
 I chose to make a fictive database that contains data for electric vehicles.
 The program displays a list of car proxies and the user is able to sort the proxies by brand or price, using two sorting algorithms.